 So, the documentary also changed my mind about gender issues.
 First, I believe that the feminist movement’s reaction against men’s rights issues is irrational, with feminists misrepresenting a lot of men’s rights activists as rape apologists.
 Second, I now no longer believe in something like a patriarchal system that systematically privileges men and suppresses women (at least in some modern western societies).
 The existence of a patriarchal system is a core belief in many feminist theories, so in that sense I no longer call myself that kind of feminist.
 The documentary gives a lot of examples that indicate that if there were such a thing as a patriarchal system, then that system is highly inconsistent.
 It becomes reasonable to doubt the existence of such an inconsistent system.
 Here are some examples.

 –Child custody: if the judicial system is dominated by patriarchal, male judges, then why are children so often assigned to the mothers in cases of divorce, even when the fathers clearly state that they strongly prefer custody over the children?
 (It reminds me of the movie Mrs. Doubtfire that I recently saw.)

-–Health: if the scientific research and health systems are dominated by patriarchal, male researchers, and if the burden of disease, in terms of loss of healthy life years (DALY), premature deaths (mortality) and loss of health (morbidity), both globally and in the rich, western countries, is higher for men than for women, then why do female cancers (breast, ovarian and cervical cancer) receive three times as much funding than male diseases (prostate cancer)?
+–Health research: if the scientific research and health systems are dominated by patriarchal, male researchers, and if the burden of disease, in terms of loss of healthy life years (DALY), premature deaths (mortality) and loss of health (morbidity), both globally and in the rich, western countries, is higher for men than for women, then why do female cancers (breast, ovarian and cervical cancer) receive three times as much funding for research than male diseases (prostate cancer)?
 (This statistic can be misleading, because the difference between the male and female burden of disease is not explained by cancers but is mostly explained by higher rates of smoking, alcohol use, suicides, occupational risks, road injuries and violence for men.
 Female cancers have a 3 times higher health impact than male cancers in the US.
 Still, if men were the boss and were male centric, one would expect other research priorities.)